lorenaparralanda/dsp/05a-python.md

 special_squares = filter(lambda x: x > 5 and x < 50, squares)
 ```

-When we compare `map` vs list comprehensions or `filter` vs list comprehensions, depending on what one intends to do, speeds may vary.
-However, some argue that list comprehensions are more direct and clear.
+When we compare `map` vs list comprehension or `filter` vs list comprehension, depending on what one intends to do, speeds may vary.
+However, some argue that list comprehension is more direct and clear.

-Further, here is an example of a set comprehension:
+Finally, here is an example of a set comprehension:

 ```python
 primes = {x for x in range(2, 101) if all(x%y for y in range(2, min(x, 11)))}
 ```
-And finally of a dictionary comprehension:
+And a dictionary comprehension:

 ```python
 {i:i for i in range(1, 11)}